 5) Become a savvy shopper

 Often big cities often have lots of shopping options at your finger-tips.
 If you work in the Financial District, it’s easy to step out of the office and find yourself surrounded by retail shops just a few blocks away.
 Avoid stepping into those shops for leisurely browsing to reduce the temptation to spend on nice, but unnecessary things.
-Shop as infrequently as possible and always with a purpose.
+Always shop with a purpose.

 6) Increase your income with a side job